 The rain is merciless and cruel.
-It threatens to shred my umbrella to bits, to reduce it to a nylon pulp.
+It threatens to shred my umbrella, to reduce it to a nylon pulp.
 It’s pounding everything, myself included, down, down, down.

-This is how it always rains on the West Coast of Canada.
+This is how it rains on the West Coast of Canada.

 I lope towards the Rogers Arena across town.
-Vancouver is a small city, small enough to walk.
+Vancouver is small enough to walk.
 Rogers is where the Canucks play their home games.
-Rogers is also where I gave a Tedx talk in 2015, so the Arena and I have some personal history.
+Rogers is where I gave a Tedx talk in 2015, so the Arena and I have some personal history.